-A Rack Mount Kit is supplied with the E5 for mounting the product in a 19-inch rack.
+An optional Rack Mount Kit is available for the E7 for mounting the appliance in a 19-inch rack.
+This kit must be ordered as a separate product and is not included as standard.
 Included with the kit is the following: